 Pesola is a senior majoring in architecture.
 She decided to conduct her remote internship with S. Orsola, a great way to stay involved in Rome, albeit virtually.

 “With the remote internship, I was able to work with the teachers in Rome to create fun and interactive lesson plans for the virtual summer camp run by S. Orsola, which focuses on teaching English,” she says.

 Pesola was paired up with Elena Gursky, an assistant rector at the Villa who is also an English teacher at S. Orsola.

 “Julia took my class on a virtual tour of her family’s home in Connecticut and her New York City apartment.
 They had a blast discussing the differences between Italian and American homes, as well as ways of life in general,” says Gursky.
 At the end of the lesson, the students became junior architects, drawing a floor plan for their very own American dream home.
 Many included a popcorn machine, inspired by Julia’s.

 Because the Italian students would have normally gone on a school trip to an English-speaking destination, the goal of Pesola, Sumantri and Shaw’s collaboration with S. Orsola was to bring the feeling of travel and discovery to them virtually.

 “What I find remarkable about this collaboration is that it speaks to the knowledge of both institutions that a full educational experience includes the convergence of cultures, languages, and backgrounds,” Gursky concludes.
 “I know that the students at S. Orsola enjoyed getting to know Julia, James, and Danny, and hopefully sparked an interest in having a study abroad experience of their own one day.

-Six students are currently carrying out remote internships with the Rome Global Gateway.
+Six other students are currently carrying out remote internships for credits through the virtual practicum course at the Rome Global Gateway.
 Opportunities are open to students throughout the academic year and the summer.